 To play the Indian Ocean Trade Game you will need colored pencils, game pieces, a die, and this Indian Ocean Trade Game printable.

 Print out the map above by clicking on the link or on the image.
 Alternatively, you can free-hand draw the map onto a large poster board to make it easier to see and play.
 Color the map and game spaces with the colored pencils.

 Roll a die to travel from Sofala, the southernmost Swahili trade city to the Spice Islands and back.
 Venture into the Red Sea and the Arabian Sea on your way.
 Read facts about the Indian Trade, the Arab traders, or the Swahili city-states between turns.

 You’ll notice pirates on the map.
 These spots really were pirate havens back then and captains of trading vessels were especially cautious as they neared these areas, though a pirate could set upon you anyplace.
 You can make these spaces into penalties like “go back three spaces” or “lose a turn”.

 Step 3: Show What You Know

-Have you kids each draw their own map with illustrations and captions describing the trade routes of the Indian Ocean during the middle ages.
-Put the maps into the history section of your Layers of Learning binder.
+Have your kids each draw their own map with illustrations and captions describing the trade routes of the Indian Ocean during the middle ages.
+Put the maps into the history section of your Layers of Learning notebook.